disin7c9/disin7c9.github.io/review/_posts/2023-08-18-Opening-the-Black-Box-of-Deep-Neural-Networks-via-Information.markdown

 3. *The compression is faster for the deeper layers.*

 4. *Even wide hidden layers eventually compress in the diffusion phase.
 Adding extra width does not help.*
-(probably it means that overcompleteness is uselss.)
+(probably it means that overcompleteness is useless.)

 ### 2.7.
 The computational benefits of layered diffusion &nbsp; - (C)